 Growing persimmons (Diospyros virginiana) is a great way to enjoy something different in the garden.
 Early explorers to America valued this tree, as did Native Americans who used the fruit, which hung on the tree into winter, for food during the cold months.
-The tree is very attractive and valued for both its wood and its fruit.
+The tree is very attractive and valued for both its wood and fruit.

 Bark forms in thick square blocks that resemble alligator skin.
 The wood is strong and resistant, used to make golf club heads, flooring, veneers, and billiard cues.
 The fruit is sweet when left to ripen and is similar in taste to an apricot.
 Growing persimmons is a fun and rewarding project for the home gardener.
 Learn more about persimmon tree growing conditions so you can grow these amazing fruits yourself.

 Where Does Permission Grow?

 The American persimmon, also known as the common persimmon, is native from Florida to Connecticut, west to Iowa and south to Texas.
 Persimmon trees can be grown in USDA plant hardiness zones 4 through 9.
-The American persimmon can tolerate temperatures down to -25 F. (-32 C.) while the Asian persimmon can tolerate winter temperatures down to zero.
+The American persimmon can tolerate temperatures down to -25 degrees F. (32 C.) while the Asian persimmon can tolerate winter temperatures down to 0 F. (18 C.).
 The Asian persimmon is grown commercially in the United States and can be found in nurseries that specialize in less common nuts and fruits.

 How to Grow Persimmon Trees